aaronksaunders/AngularFire2-Ionic2-Facebook/README.md

 See Issue here.... https://github.com/angular/angularfire2/issues/296

 -
-**More complete Ionic2 Firebase 3 solution with Authentication and Image Upload** https://github.com/aaronksaunders/ionic2firebase3
+**Looking for a More complete Ionic2 Firebase 3 solution with Authentication and Image Upload** https://github.com/aaronksaunders/ionic2firebase3

 -